 What Materials Are Fiber Optic Cables Made Of?

 Fiber optic cables are made of glass.
 The core of the cable is typically made of a very pure form of silica, while the cladding surrounding the core is made of a less pure form of silica.
 This combination of materials ensures light can travel through the fiber optic cable without being scattered.

 Read this article to learn more about What Materials Are Fiber Optic Cables Made Of

-Your actual installation cost will also be influenced by the level of labor required and the complexity of your project.
-To get an accurate quote for your project, get in touch with The Network Installers, and we’ll conduct a thorough site survey.
+Your actual installation cost will also be influenced by the labor required and your project’s complexity.
+To get an accurate quote for your project, contact The Network Installers, and we’ll conduct a thorough site survey.